jamesjh-lee/xor/README.md

-# xor
+# XOR
-visualization for neural network of XOR
+visualization for output of XOR model using DNN

 ## requirement
 - tensorflow 2.x